 Definition~\ref{def:l0lrho} reduces to the standard Lipschitz smoothness condition when $\rho=0$ or $L_\rho=0$ and to the $(L_0,L_1)$-smoothness proposed in \citep{zhang2019gradient} when $\rho=1$.
 We list several univariate examples of $(\rho, L_0,L_\rho)$-smooth functions for different $\rho$s in Table~\ref{tab:l0lrho_exp} with their rigorous justifications in Appendix~\ref{subapp:example}.
-As $\rho$ increases, the function class includes more functions that grow faster.
-For example, when $x$ goes to infinity, polynomial and exponential functions corresponding to $\rho=1$ grow much faster than quadratic functions corresponding to $\rho=0$ .
+Note that when $x$ goes to infinity, polynomial and exponential functions corresponding to $\rho=1$ grow much faster than quadratic functions corresponding to $\rho=0$ .
 Rational and logarithmic functions for $\rho>1$ grow even faster as they can blow up to infinity near finite points.
-Note that the domain of such functions are not $\R^d$, which is why we consider the more general Assumption~\ref{ass:standard} instead of simply assuming $\cX=\R^d$.
+Note that the domains of such functions are not $\R^d$, which is why we consider the more general Assumption~\ref{ass:standard} instead of simply assuming $\cX=\R^d$.

 Aside from logarithmic functions, the $(2,L_0,L_2)$-smooth function class also includes other univariate \emph{self-concordant} functions.
 This is an important function class in the analysis of Interior Point Methods and coordinate-free analysis of the Newton method~\citep{nesterov2003introductory}.
 More specifically, a convex function $h:\R\to\R$ is self-concordant if $\abs{h'''(x)}\le 2h''(x)^{3/2}$ for all $x\in\R$.
-Formally, we have the following proposition whose proof is deferred in Appendix~\ref{subapp:example}. \begin{proposition} If $h:\R\to\R$ is a self-concordant function satisfying $h''(x)>0$ over the interval $(a,b)$, then $h$ restricted on $(a,b)$ is $(2,L_0,2)$-smooth for some $L_0>0$. \end{proposition}
+Formally, we have the following proposition whose proof is deferred to Appendix~\ref{subapp:example}. \begin{proposition} If $h:\R\to\R$ is a self-concordant function satisfying $h''(x)>0$ over the interval $(a,b)$, then $h$ restricted on $(a,b)$ is $(2,L_0,2)$-smooth for some $L_0>0$. \end{proposition}